 Here’s what her friend, colleague, and later, biographer Beaumont Glass wrote about this subject: “No records, however, can recapture the visual component, the overwhelming impression she created through the combination of facial expression, personal magnetism, and stage presence—a kind of magic—which remained hers as long as she lived and which came across as effectively in her master classes as it had at the height of her career.
 Her whole being became the song.”
 Glass further wrote: “For those who were there, a Lehmann performance was something very special and quite unforgettable.
 The love that flowed back and forth between artist and audience was something wonderful to feel.
 Nothing was ever routine, not even for a moment; every moment was an experience, intimately shared.”

-• Let’s begin with Lehmann’s most famous role, that of the Marschallin from Der Rosenkavalier by Richard Strauss.
+Let’s begin with Lehmann’s most famous role, that of the Marschallin from Der Rosenkavalier by Richard Strauss.
 “Da geht er hin” summarizes the Marschallin’s feelings about Baron Ochs and recalls her youth and present status.
 Below, you’ll find the words and translation.
 First, we’ll hear Lehmann sing this monolog from a Metropolitan Opera performance broadcast on January 7, 1939.
 The conductor is Artur Bodanzky.
-Remember that this was broadcast on the AM radio (FM hadn’t been invented yet) and a fan recorded it from his radio speakers onto acetate discs.
+Remember that this was broadcast on the AM radio (FM hadn’t been invented yet) and an aficionado recorded it from their radio speakers onto acetate discs.
 After that you can hear the “studio” recording from 1935.
 Studio isn’t quite the right word because the Rosenkavalier excerpts were recorded in the Großer Musikvereinssaal in Vienna with the Vienna Philharmonic conducted by Robert Heger.
+As with the Walküre recording mentioned below, the other singers, etc. were part of the “audience” of the recording.

-We’ll hear first, a 1930 electric recording of Du bist der Lenz (which Lehmann had already recorded twice in the acoustic format) with Weissmann conducting members of the Berlin State Opera Orchestra.
-That will be followed by the 1935 Bruno Walter recording mentioned above, which was also recorded in the Vienna Großer Musikvereinssaal, so also a studio recording.
+We’ll hear first, a 1930 electric recording of Du bist der Lenz (which Lehmann had already recorded twice in the acoustic format) with Frieder Weissmann conducting members of the Berlin State Opera Orchestra.
+This is truly a studio recording.
+That will be followed by the 1935 Bruno Walter recording mentioned above, which was also recorded in the Vienna Großer Musikvereinssaal, also considered a studio recording.
+But the difference is that it was not in an actual studio, but in a hall that the singers, musicians, etc. all knew well and the other singers were there for the moments that they’d be recorded.
+So in effect, Lehmann (and Lauritz Melchior, Emanuel List, etc.) were all listening to each other, hardly the case in a regular studio recording.
 The final Du bist der Lenz that you’ll hear is actually from a live performance that was broadcast and thus preserved.
+The performance took place on March 30, 1940 at the Metropolitan Opera.
+Some of the surface noise may be distracting, but Lehmann’s great sound and involvement are never in question.

 Horch! o horch! das ist Hundings Horn!